Supporters of Iranian-backed militia end siege of U.S. Embassy in Baghdad

 One embassy official said he most looked forward to the opportunity to catch up on sleep.
 Another said his first move was to step outside to smoke his first cigarette in more than a day.

-The White House referred a request for comment Wednesday to a National Security Council spokesperson, who did not immediately respond.

-The U.S. military had earlier released photographs showing a contingent of around 100 Marines landing in the grounds of the embassy compound to reinforce the existing protection force there.

-The day had begun with renewed clashes along the high wall guarding the fortified embassy, with demonstrators hurling Molotov cocktails into the compound and guards inside responding with tear gas.
+The day had begun with renewed clashes along the high wall guarding the fortified embassy, with demonstrators hurling molotov cocktails into the compound and guards inside responding with tear gas.

-The clashes eased after the senior leadership of the Popular Mobilization Forces — or al-Hashd al-Shaabi, the umbrella organization that commands dozens of Shiite militias — ordered a complete withdrawal of all the demonstrators.
+The clashes eased after the senior leadership of the Popular Mobilization Forces, or al-Hashd al-Shaabi – the umbrella organization that commands dozens of Shiite militias – ordered a complete withdrawal of all the demonstrators.
 The order was issued, a statement said, “out of respect” for an instruction issued the previous day by the Iraqi government.

 Several hundred supporters of Kataib Hezbollah and another Iranian-backed group, Harakat al-Nujaba, initially refused to comply, saying they took orders only from their own leaders.